59de44955ebd/wslX/README.md

   wslX, when run normally from the startmenu, is configured for multi-window mode, adds a system tray icon and always uses display port :0.
 Those desktop session links instead use fullscreen mode without tray icon and always use display port :1.

   Use Alt+TAB to switch between the fullscreen Linux desktop and the Windows desktop.
 When logging out of the Linux desktop session you should automatically return to the Windows desktop, in case this fails use task manager to kill the "XWin.exe" process.

+## Configuration (system.XWinrc)
+wslX, like other X-servers, is configured by a plain text file called "system.XWinrc", which can be found at:
+`[wslX folder]\data\xwin\etc\X11\system.XWinrc`

+You can open it directly by selecting `wslX -> Edit .XWinrc` from the wslX menu in the system tray.

+The general format is documented [here](https://x.cygwin.com/docs/man5/XWinrc.5.html).
+Since wslX itself is installed and executed only in user space, despite its name and original meaning in this case it's not a system-wide configuration file, but always per user.

+The `EXEC` instruction, which is the core of all menu commands, does not try to use Cygwin's sh command as in the original Cygwin/X implementation, but instead executes `start` in a (hidden) cmd.exe process.

+In addition to the official instructions, wslX supports the following extra instructions:
+* LEFTBUTTON
+  If this line is found in the config file (default), the system tray icon behaves like the Windows start menu icon and opens the menu by a left mouse click, otherwise the menu is opened by a right mouse click.
+* DARK
+  If this line is found in the config file (default), the system tray menu as well as Linux GUI app title bars always use dark mode, otherwise dark mode is only used if Windows uses a dark theme.
+* `#<AUTOGEN> ... #</AUTOGEN>`
+  Those special comments, in separate lines, mark the section that selecting "(Re)Create application menus" in the system tray menu will completely overwrite when trying to detect WSL Linux GUI apps and create start menus for those.
+This allows to add arbitrary custom menus and instructions to the config file without the danger to lose them by recreating application menus.
+* `#<DISTROS> ... #</DISTROS>`
+  Same as above, but those special comments are instead *inside the root menu section*, and again mark the section that "(Re)Create application menus" will overwrite.

 ## To-dos
 * Language localisation (currently menu items are english only)